 - .
-Federal Realty will be taxed at regular corporate rates on any "REIT taxable income."
+Federal Realty will be taxed at regular corporate rates on any undistributed "REIT taxable income."
 REIT taxable income is the taxable income of the REIT subject to specified adjustments, including a deduction for dividends paid by the REIT. - .
 Under some circumstances, Federal Realty may be subject to the "alternative minimum tax" on its items of tax preference. - .
 If Federal Realty has net income from the sale or other disposition of "foreclosure property" that is held primarily for sale to customers in the ordinary course of business or other non-qualifying income from foreclosure property, it will be subject to tax at the highest corporate rate on this income. - .
 Federal Realty's net income from "prohibited transactions" will be subject to a 100% tax.
 In general, prohibited transactions are sales or other dispositions of property held primarily for sale to customers in the ordinary course of business other than foreclosure property. - .
 If Federal Realty fails to satisfy either the 75% gross income test or the 95% gross income test discussed below, but nonetheless maintains its qualification as a REIT because other requirements are met, it will be subject to a tax equal to the gross income attributable to the greater of either (1) the amount by which 75% of its gross income exceeds the amount qualifying under the 75% test for the taxable year or (2) the amount by which 90% of its gross income exceeds the amount of its income qualifying for the 95% test, multiplied in either case by a fraction intended to reflect Federal Realty's profitability. - .
 Federal Realty will be subject to a 4% excise tax on the excess of the required distribution over the sum of amounts actually distributed and amounts retained for which federal income tax was paid, if Federal Realty fails to distribute during each calendar year at least the sum of: - 85% of its REIT ordinary income for the year; - 95% of its REIT capital gain net income for the year; and - any undistributed taxable income from prior taxable years. - .
-Federal Realty will be subject to a 100% tax on amounts received through arrangements between Federal Realty, its tenants and a taxable REIT subsidiary that are not arm's length.
+Federal Realty will be subject to a 100% tax on amounts received (or on certain expenses deducted by a taxable REIT subsidiary) if arrangements between Federal Realty, its tenants and a taxable REIT subsidiary are not comparable to similar arrangements among unrelated parties.